S1eeee/onnx-to-hef-yolov8/README.md

 ### 1. Find Binaries ***Non-Negotiable***

 You need to find the binaries that hailo provides, I cannot give these to you, and you must find them elsewhere.
 Once you have them, place them on the root of the cloned repository.
+See [additional-requirements](additional-requirements.md) for more details.

 ### 2. Build the docker image